reneenilsen/terminal_app/README.md

 Pokémon are encountered a 30% spawn rate.
 The spawn rate is generated randomly from 100.
 When a player enters a space that is 30% or lower, a Pokémon is spawned.
 The spawned Pokémon type and level is randomly chosen from an array (8 possible Pokémon types and levels ranging from 1-5).
 The randomly spawned type and level is printed to the terminal for the player to view.
 The player then has an option to throw a Pokeball or run from the encounter.
 If the player runs, the movement options are available to continue moving through the area.

 ## Catch Pokémon
+If the user chooses not to run, they are given the option of a berry.
+The berry lowers the catch rate by 10.
 If the player chooses to throw a Pokeball, the catch rate is generated randomly from 100.
-The catch is a 50/50 chance but the Pokémon’s level is added to the rate possibly making the catch above 50.
+The catch is a 50/50 chance but the Pokémon’s level is now added to the rate possibly making the catch above 50.
 If the catch is below 50, the Pokémon is caught and prints to the terminal “You caught a <Pokémon name>”.
 If the rate is above 50, before or after the Pokémon’s level is added, the terminal will print “<Pokémon name> has fled”.

 # User Interaction and Experience
 ## Movement
 The user for movement is given 4 options when navigating the area.
 The terminal prints “Where would you like to go” and then “’LEFT’, ‘RIGHT’, ‘UP’ OR ‘DOWN’” the terminal then waits for input.
 If incorrect input is given terminal says “Invalid input”.
 Once input is correctly given (’LEFT’, ‘RIGHT’, ‘UP’ OR ‘DOWN’) the terminal displays the direction the user has given through “You move <given direction>”.
 If a Pokémon is not encountered the 4 options for direction is given again.

 ## Encounters
-When a Pokémon is encountered the user is given 2 options “’THROW’ Pokeball or ‘RUN’” the terminal prints this and waits for input of (‘THROW’ or ‘RUN’) to be correctly given else gives “Invalid input”.
+When a Pokémon is encountered the user is given firstly the option of "'YES' or 'NO'" for giving a berry then 2 more options of “’THROW’ Pokeball or ‘RUN’” the terminal prints this and waits for input of (‘THROW’ or ‘RUN’) to be correctly given else gives “Invalid input”.
 The terminal the prints either “You threw a Pokeball” or “You ran away”.

 ## Catch Pokémon
 The catch Pokémon is run without user input.
-The catch rate is calculated and prints to the terminal “You caught <Pokémon name>” if cate rate was 50 or lower else if catch rate was above 50 (calculated value plus Pokémon’s level) the terminal prints “The <Pokémon name> fled”.
+The catch rate is calculated and prints to the terminal “You caught <Pokémon name>” if cate rate after the modifers of berry and pokemon level was 50 or lower else if catch rate was above 50 (calculated value plus Pokémon’s level) the terminal prints “The <Pokémon name> fled”.
 This then returns the user to movement options.

 # Flow Diagram
 add flow diagram